 I find a good chunk of my recipes online.
 Either from people posting on Facebook, Instagram, or just me doing a Google search.
 So I will take a screen shot of the recipe or bookmark it on my iPad.
 I never remember to print out the recipes, because I know they are on my phone or iPad.
 But, trying to find those screen shots in the jumble of pictures on my phone could seem overwhelming.

 What I decided to do was to create an album for all the screen shots on my phone and iPad entitled: Recipes.
 Now, any time I take a screen shot, I move it directly into that album on my device.
 This has helped me find things quickly when I know that I saved that recipe somewhere!
 Eventually, I will need to file them into categories, but until then, this system is totally working.

 I also have a bookmark tab on my browser for all my recipes.
 I have it set up to work between all my devices, so I can find bookmarked recipes quickly.
 To create a recipe folder in your bookmarks, go to your browser and find “bookmarks”.
 I created the folders on my computer, then it will show on all my devices because I have it set up to share between devices using the Cloud.
 Once you find the “bookmarks” tab, scroll down to “show all bookmarks”.
 Then, go to “bookmark toolbar” and create new folder.
 My “create new folder” tab was hidden under the flower icon because I am using a Mac.

 Now it’s your turn to get your recipes organized!
-Grab a binder (or order that adorable one from 1Canoe2), and hole-punch your recipes together into the binders so you can get rid of some of the cookbooks that are falling apart or you don’t use any more.
+Grab a binder and hole-punch your recipes together into the binders.
+You can get rid of some of the cookbooks that are falling apart or you don’t use any more.
 For the cookbooks you love, coil bind cookbooks to ensure longevity.
 For your devices, create an album for recipe screen shots you have collected.
 And create a folder for your recipe bookmarks you found online.